kartoza/miniSASS/docs/src/administrator/django-admin.md

         ![Add User](./img/django-admin-8.png)

-        1. **Username**: Administrators should enter a unique username for the new user.
+        1. **Username:** Administrators should enter a unique username for the new user.
 It should be 150 characters, or less, and may contain only letters, digits, and the characters '@', '.', '+', '-', and '_'.

-        2. **Password**: Administrators should create a strong password for the user.
+        2. **Password:** Administrators should create a strong password for the user.
 The password must meet these criteria:

             - password can not be too similar to your other personal information.
             - password must contain at least 8 characters.